 - You should use virus, spyware, and malware protection software to help protect your computer against attacks.
-We include McAfee AntiVirus with your Internet service.
+McAfee security software is included with your Internet service.
 You can also purchase security protection software from other retailers.

 - There is no fail-safe method of securing your router and computer, but taking the actions suggested here makes your wireless network more difficult for a casual user to compromise.